THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 If you find this podcast helpful, the best way to encourage me to keep going is to subscribe and leave a review here.
 I really appreciate it!

 Here’s an overview of what we talked about today:

 - [6:15] How people handle setbacks is one of the differences between hobby and business bloggers

 - [7:29] Ways to get out initial frustration/anger/sadness

 - [11:00] Ways to get back to work after a setback

 - [14:40] Ways to deal with a common theme of what worries you about blogging

-This episode is sponsored by my free advanced SEO training, 3 Strategies For SEO Success In 2020 And Beyond.
-In just 45 minutes, I walk you through SEO strategies that are working right now that go far beyond keywords and links.
+This episode is sponsored by my free SEO training, How To Get Crazy Amounts Of Blog Traffic And Watch Your Income Soar.
+In just 60 minutes, I walk you through how to use SEO for more traffic and income.
 One of the best ways to handle setbacks is to learn something new that you know will help propel your business forward.
 Join up here.

 There are many types of setbacks in blogging.
 Some I have experienced myself are: